 - Target Water: Deep troughs and soft edges

-Consistent winter midge water with deep structure.
+Consistent winter structure.

 Black Canyon & Gunnison Gorge Fly Fishing Report